 Water quality and tank cleanliness

 Circulating water helps keep it clean, so the air pump is not only oxygenating the water, it’s preventing stillness that leads to algae or bacterial growth.
-Plants absorb the fertilizer that you add to the water, but if you add too much, it can promote growth of algae or bacteria as well.
+Plants absorb the fertilizer that you add to the water, but if you add too much, it can promote the growth of algae or bacteria as well.
 Water should be changed periodically, based on the size of your setup and the needs of the plants, to be sure nothing is allowed to build up for too long.
 The water will also need to be changed periodically to maintain the water level.

 Growing houseplants in an aquarium